space10-community/molalab-cv-experiment/README.md

 Now you should be able to build the project to an iPhone.
 We recommend running the project on an iPhone 8 or newer.

+## Google Cardboard

+While the experiment is fully capable of running without it, we encourage you to purchase a Google Cardboard and fit it to your own phone, cutting a whole for the front-facing camera.
+That way the experience becomes truly embodied and more immersive.

 ## Troubleshooting

 - In XCode, if you get "*unexpected duplicate task: CodeSign*", then go to Build Phases and fold out **Embed Frameworks** and remove the extra SixDegreesSDK.framework if there are more than 1